Yelp/swagger-gradle-codegen/README.md

 We're looking forward to more platforms to support in the future.
 Contributions are more than welcome.

+## Examples

+You can find some **examples** in this repository to help you set up your generator environment.

+* [sample-generated-code](/sample-generated-code) Contains an example of an Android Library where the code is generated inside the `/scr/main/java` folder.
+You can use this example to see how the generated code will _look like_ (like [here](/sample-generated-code/src/main/java/com/yelp/codegen/generatecodesamples/apis/DefaultApi.kt))

+* [sample-groovy-android](/sample-groovy-android) Contains an example of an Android Library configured with a `build.gradle` file, using the classical Gradle/Groovy as scripting language.

+* [sample-kotlin-android](/sample-kotlin-android) Contains an example of an Android Library configured with a `build.gradle.kts` file, using Kotlin as scripting language.

+## How the generated code will look like

+[Here](/SAMPLES.md) you can find some examples of how the generated code will look like in your project.

 ## Configuration

 To configure the generator, please use the `generateSwagger { }` block.
 Here an example of this block with all the properties.